ALMaclaine/box-model-book/book/chapter06.md

-# Chapter 6 - In the wild
+# Chapter 6 - In The Wild

 ## But really, should I care?
 For how well regarded and significant this trick seems to be, I've never had it shoved